saimn/sigal/README.rst

 galleria_.
 These libraries do a great job to display the images, Sigal does what is missing: resize images, create thumbnails, generate HTML pages.

-Sigal is compatible with Python 2.7 and 3.3+.
+Sigal is compatible with Python 3.5+.

 Links :